 Continuant, Akron’s vendor that had been hired to support Akron’s Avaya system in January of 2019, was able to work with Five9 to get this cloud-based contact center solution deployed.
 Where the initial timeline had projected the contact center wouldn’t be done until summer, Continuant and Five9 set it up over a weekend.
 Now with a 100% cloud-based contact center, Akron’s IT desk could easily manage remote tickets even with all their technicians working from home.

+To further boost their collaboration capabilities, the university will be installing a new Microsoft Teams solution in place of the Avaya system with Continuant's help.
 Teams is one of the best cloud solutions to use in place of a PBX, combining modern collaboration tools with the ability to make and take PSTN calls.
-For a university like Akron, it creates a "Bring Your Own Device" environment where all users need to connect is a compatible device and an internet connection.
-This kind of environment is ideal for student employees, especially at a time when so many of them need to work remote.
+For a university like Akron, it creates a "Bring Your Own Device" environment where all that users need to connect is a compatible device and an internet connection.
+This kind of environment is ideal for student employees, especially at a time when so many of them need to work remotely.